John and Gerry's Orchids of Britain and Europe

 Neotinea ustulata

-This delightful little orchid was first described from Sweden in 1753 and its name refers to the dark colouration of the hood which produces a burnt effect and which is also responsible for the species common name of "Burnt tip Orchid".
+This beautiful little orchid was first described from Sweden in 1753 and its name refers to the dark red colouration of the unopened flowers which produces the scorched effect giving rise to its common name of the Burnt-Tip Orchid.

 N. ustulata

-This is a widespread orchid with a range that takes it from the Faroe Islands and Sweden in the north down to the Mediterranean and right across to western Siberia.
-It is generally at its most common in montane area's where it prefers a position in full sun on alkaline soils - usually short grass and alpine pastures.
-In Britain its found only in England and predominently the south east where unfortunately it is declining in both sites and numbers.
+This is a widespread orchid with a range that takes it from the Faroe Islands and Sweden in the north, down to the Mediterranean and eastwards all the way to western Siberia.
+It's usually at its most common in montane areas where it prefers a position in full sun on alkaline soils, usually short grass and alpine pastures.
+In Britain it's found only in England and predominantly in the south east where unfortunately it is declining in both sites and overall numbers.